Sabdham: Theatrical

+The Post- Theatrical rights were bagged ZEE5 And Amazon Prime Video.

 Reception

 A critic of Dinamalar rated the film 2.75/5 stars and wrote, " Despite having a innovative idea, the film lacks the emotional connection.
 However praised the cinematography, music and background score.
 M Suganth of The Times of India gave 2.5/5 stars and wrote "Sabdham remains intriguing until the first half when along with its protagonist, we, too, remain puzzled about what's happening.[...] the post-interval portions soon devolve into something that's fairly generic.
 The writing doesn't build up on the mysteries and turns very convenient and routine" Anusha Sundar of OTTPlay gave 2.5/5 stars and wrote "Sabdham is a technically strong film which sets a great premise for a horror film.
 If you go past some cliches, you begin to feel the film is getting somewhere.
 But falls into the pit of stereotypes with no extraordinary choices, and becomes a regular template-adhering story."

 Gopinath Rajendran of The Hindu wrote "In an attempt to be safe and sound with its concept, Sabdham misses the high notes it requires to work, making us a mute spectator of director Arivazhagan’s most underwhelming feature film outing yet."
 Prashanth Vallavan of The New Indian Express rated 2/5 and wrote, "Even though the film has a number of interesting ideas, they do not rise up in coherence to create a pleasing symphony.
 Instead, all we get is a discordant cacophony of several story elements forcefully made to fit together."
 Kirubhakar Purushothaman of News 18 rated 2.5/5 and wrote, "The technical brilliance of Sabdham is resounding.
 The sound design of the horror sequence reveals immense dedication.
 The interval sequence is perhaps the boldest and most experimental attempt in Tamil horror and that alone warrants a watch."